RYD-Learning/readme-all/README.md

 `./run-all.sh`

-# Auto Teacher Assignment – Admin Usage Guide
+# Auto Teacher Assignment AI – Admin Usage Guide (BackOffice)

 This section demonstrates how the **AI-based Auto Teacher Assignment System** works within the admin dashboard.
 The feature intelligently matches students to teachers based on predefined rules such as availability, specialization, class size, and other criteria.